 The season to visit the valley is during the summer months from May to October.

 There are no hotels or shops available.
-No permission required to visit the valley except the last village “Niti”.
 However, new government guest house is built in the valley at Gamshali.
+No permission is required to visit till Ghamsali except the last village “Niti” which can be obtained from SDM office Joshimath.